|

 WordPress is a popular platform for building websites, and it's well-suited to creating responsive designs.
-There are many WordPress themes available that are designed to be responsive, so you can choose one that suits your needs and customize it to fit your brand.
+There are many WordPress themes available that are designed to be responsive.
+I recommend the Kadence theme and Kadence blocks plugin.
 Whether you're building a blog, an e-commerce site, or a portfolio, there's a responsive WordPress theme that will work for you.

 One of the benefits of using a responsive WordPress website is that it can improve your search engine rankings.
 Google has stated that it prefers responsive design because it makes it easier for its algorithms to crawl and index your site.
 This means that a responsive site is more likely to show up in search results, which can lead to more traffic and higher conversion rates.